One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Model Problem

 when $\nvec = \left(\cos \vartheta, \sin \vartheta \right)$ and $\vartheta$ denotes the angle between $\nvec$ and the horizontal axis.
 To avoid writing $\Qvec$ in the matrix form $\bigl[\begin{smallmatrix} Q_{11} & Q_{12}\\ Q_{12} & -Q_{11}\end{smallmatrix}\bigr]$, we henceforth label $\Qvec$ in terms of its two independent components $(Q_{11}, Q_{12})$, when this causes no confusions.
 We therefore define the vector norm, $|\Qvec|=\sqrt{Q^2_{11}+Q^2_{12}}$, as opposed to a matrix norm.
 Similarly, we define $|\Mvec|=\sqrt{M_1^2+M_2^2}$.

-Following the methods in \cite{mertelj-2013-article, bisht-2019-article}, the ferronematic free energy is given by the sum of three energies for low temperatures: a Landau--de Gennes type nematic energy of $\Qvec$, a magnetisation energy of $\Mvec$ and a coupling energy between $\Qvec$ and $\Mvec$.
-This coupling energy can be viewed as the homogenised version of a Rapini--Papoular type surface anchoring energy on the MNP surfaces that dictates the co-alignment between $\nvec$ and $\Mvec$ \cite{canevari2020design}, in the dilute limit of ferronematic suspensions.
-We adopt the rescalings as in \cite{bisht-2019-article}, so to use the rescaled domain $\Omega = [-1, 1]$, and the total rescaled and dimensionless ferronematic free energy is
+Following the methods in \cite{mertelj-2013-article, bisht-2019-article}, the ferronematic free energy is given by the sum of three energies for low temperatures: a LdG type nematic energy for $\Qvec$, a magnetisation energy for $\Mvec$ and a coupling energy between $\Qvec$ and $\Mvec$.
+For dilute ferronematic suspensions, the MNP interactions are ``small'' and the NLC-MNP interactions are absorbed by the coupling energy, which can be viewed as the homogenised version of a Rapini--Papoular type surface anchoring energy on the MNP surfaces that dictates the co-alignment between $\nvec$ and $\Mvec$ \cite{calderer2014, canevari2020design}.
+We adopt the rescalings as in \cite{bisht-2019-article}, so that the rescaled domain is $\Omega = [-1, 1]$, and the total rescaled and dimensionless ferronematic free energy is

-Here, $l_1>0$ and $l_2>0$ are scaled elastic constants (inversely proportional to $D$, i.e., the physical channel width), $\xi>0$ is a parameter that weighs the relative strength of the nematic and magnetic energies and $c$ is a coupling parameter.
-For dilute ferronematic suspensions, the MNP interactions are ``small'' and the NLC-MNP interactions are absorbed by the coupling energy, thus the magnetic energy is not the dominant energetic contribution and $\xi \leq 1$ \cite{calderer2014}.
+Here, $l_1>0$ and $l_2>0$ are scaled elastic constants (inversely proportional to $D^2$, i.e., the squared channel width).
 Substituting \cref{eq:2} into the coupling energy, we observe that

-We only focus on positive coupling, i.e., $c>0$ in this work so that this coupling energy favours co-alignment between the nematic director $\nvec$ and magnetic vector $\Mvec$, i.e., $\nvec \cdot \Mvec = \pm 1$.
+We only focus on positive coupling, i.e., $c>0$ in this work so that this coupling energy favours $\nvec \cdot \Mvec = \pm 1$.
+We further denote the bulk energy density by

-Regarding boundary conditions, we work with Dirichlet conditions for $\Qvec$ and $\Mvec$ on the boundaries $y=\pm 1$ i.e.
+Regarding boundary conditions, we work with Dirichlet conditions for $\Qvec$ and $\Mvec$ on the boundaries $y=\pm 1$ i.e.,

 Here, the boundary conditions for $\Qvec$ correspond to $\nvec = (1, 0)$ on $y=-1$ and $\nvec = (0,1)$ on $y=1$, hence, we have planar boundary conditions on $y=-1$ and normal/homeotropic boundary conditions on $y=+1$.
 Furthermore, the boundary conditions for $\Mvec$ describe a $\pi$-rotation between the bounding plates, $y=\pm 1$.